codicoop/boilerplate_django/README.md

 # Included features

+## Custom templates for fields and widgets

-## Trick to render the fields with the error classes
+### Trick to render the fields with the error classes

 Might be useful when testing FlowBite design changes.